andrwtran/cheddar/README.md

 ## Features

 #### 1. Accounts
  Users can save Transactions in collections called Accounts.
-Users can create, edit, and delete Accounts
+Users can create, edit, and delete Accounts.

 #### 2. Transactions
  Users can create, edit, and delete Transactions.